 If your student is still new to geometry and struggling to memorize all of these concepts, it can be useful to have them write out the concepts they are using in their reasoning when explaining a statement.
-This will help them, and you, see that they know what these postulates, theorems, properties and definitions say, and – more importantly – that they know what they mean.
+This is another teaching tip and will help them, and you, see that they know what these postulates, theorems, properties and definitions say, and – more importantly – that they know what they mean.

 We know geometry can be some of the most difficult lessons to handle.